21 Tips for Clients in Therapy (click here)

 Since, your waiting room stress could come from many sources, talk about it with your therapist.
 S/he can help you understand what sparks your discomfort and investigate possible solutions.
 Perhaps, you can schedule your appointments for days or times that are less busy, or your therapist can teach you how to use the stress of the waiting room to extend the treatment goals.

 For example, if you are seeing a therapist for social anxiety or agoraphobia, dealing with the waiting room stress, rather than avoiding it, can actually improve your symptoms.
-(It's a technique called "flooding.")
+(It's a technique called "flooding."
+Repeatedly doing a thing and suffering no harm from it can make you less affected by it.)

 The waiting room in a community mental health agency can be a stressful place, but what place is not stressful?
 Identifying ways to turn stress into tranquility is always a useful coping skill.
 Explore and experiment with techniques like deep breathing, muscle relaxation, and positive self-talk to calm your mind and relax your body.
 These strategies can offer the peace you seek.